PINTO0309/onnx2tf/README.md

       Requires `tflite_backend="flatbuffer_direct"`.
       Cannot be combined with `disable_model_save=True`.
       Fails explicitly if `CUSTOM` ops are present.
+      When used together with split output, partition SavedModels are emitted instead of a single root SavedModel.
       When used with `check_onnx_tf_outputs_elementwise_close_full=True`,
       `<model_name>_saved_model_validation_report.json` is generated.